sschober/kqwait/README.md

 ## Build

-To build this just type
+To build this just type:

-    make kqwait
+    make

 ## Usage

-Call it like this
+Call it like this:

     kqwait <file>[ <file>]+

-or this
+or this:

     kqwait <dir>[ <dir>]+

-Prints the file or directory that caused the tool to wake up and returns `0` if the expected event occured, `1` otherwise.
+Prints the file or directory that caused the tool to wake up, and returns `0`, if the expected event occured, `1` otherwise.

-When waiting on a dir a `+` character is prepended if a file was added, a `-` if a file was deleted.
+When waiting on a directory, a `+` character is prepended if a file was added, a `-` if a file was deleted.

 Use it in a shell script like this: